gbechara/gcpdemos/devopsdemo1/lab.md

 ![Architecture of the Demo](https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/slide3.png?raw=true)

-InnerLoop, for Dev, is done on Workstation (or in the cloud shell editor) and OuterLoop will start when pushing the code to github.
+Inner Loop, for Dev, is done on Workstation (or in the cloud shell editor) and OuterLoop will start when pushing the code to github.

 - Skaffold is used to deploy the frontend to cloudrun, the default profile being dev
 - Skaffold is used to deploy to backend to gke, the default profile being dev